Analysis is the process of converting full text to terms. Depending on which analyzer is used, these phrases:

 - leader index

-- Leader indices are the source indices for cross-cluster replication.
-They exist on remote clusters and are replicated to follower indices.
+- The source index for cross-cluster replication.
+A leader index exists on a remote cluster and is replicated to follower indices.

 A mapping can either be defined explicitly, or it will be generated automatically when a document is indexed.